fdurupinar/bioagents/README.md

 ## Perl
 This project uses several Perl scripts to facilitate tasks (e.g., updating the environment, running tests).
 These scripts require several libraries.
-Before you begin, (and later if any of the Perl scripts fail with an indication that they cannot find a library), look at the [Perl Libraries](#perl-libraries) section below for guidance on how to install any libraries you don't already have.
+Before you begin (and later if any of the Perl scripts fail with an indication that they cannot find a library), look at the [Perl Libraries](#perl-libraries) section below for guidance on how to install any libraries you don't already have.